Get a Library Card

-RDCK area E residents qualify when their combined gross income falls within or below the Low Income levels recognized by Statistics Canada.
-The subsidy covers half the cost of a membership for those that qualify.
-The recipients of the subsidy are required to pay for the other half up front before receiving a library card.
-Please ask staff for a Subsidy Application Form (or download application) if access to a paid membership is a barrier to your use of the Library.
+RDCK Area E households may qualify for a subsidy for a membership card when the combined gross income falls within or below the Low Income levels recognized by Statistics Canada.
+The subsidy covers half the cost of a membership, and the rest of the fee must be paid in full before receiving a library card.
+A Subsidy Application Form is available at the service desk (or download application).

-Temporary cards are available to people who are in the area for three months or less for $30.
-This allows the cardholder to borrow up to five items at a time, no interlibrary loan service.
+For people who are in the area for three months or less, a temporary card can be purchased for $30.
+Borrow up to five items at a time, but no interlibrary loan service.
 Please provide government picture identification with home address and your temporary local address.

 Do you have a valid library card from another BC library?
 Bring it in along with your picture ID and we can register you as a BC OneCard Member at NPL.
 See here for more details.